adtork/Jeremy-Azure-lab/ha-lb-csrs-with-vpn/readme.md

 # placeholder
 <pre lang="...">
-##You may have to accept the NVA agreement if you;ve never deployed this image before.
+##You may have to accept the NVA agreement if you've never deployed this image before.
 This is just an example:##
 Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "16_10-byol" Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "16_10-byol" | Set-AzureRmMarketplaceTerms -Accept